 Taped Back Foam

 I didn’t take any pics of actually removing the old cell as I was concentrating too much on not breaking anything this time.
 However, above is with the old battery and below is with the new one.
-The solder joint closest to the board edge is a bit poor but I’m happy enough with the other one
+Attaching the new battery is as simple as placing the feet through the PCB and then soldering down.
+It’s a fairly big solder joint so is pretty easy to do.
+As you can see, the solder joint closest to the board edge is a bit poor but I’m happy enough with the other one.

 Flipping the board over this is what the new battery looks like in place.
 Nice and secure and, if it turns on, ready for another few years of operation whilst being as close to stock as possible.